bhagya88/flux-burger/README.md

 ### Overview

 A full stack  CRUD application here customer can order burgers and drinks.
 When the customer devours the burger by clicking a button, it gets added to the devoured list.
+This is a react-flux version of the Sequelized Burger application that I developed earlier.

 ### Demo
 [Check to see the demo]()